Alistair0909/Social_Web_Scraping/README.md

+## MUST READ THIS!
+Inside Kleon_Main, you can find all the codes!

+## Inspiration
+If you want to build a Web & Social scraping application to find Brand's Buyer Personas, you can be inspired by this Figma Prototype: https://www.figma.com/proto/Wr2lqkKyrCZ0LjRlHwGiRy/Prototype?page-id=36%3A35877&node-id=36-35878&viewport=-1826%2C2947%2C0.38&t=101XliAep4INiRnP-1&scaling=min-zoom&content-scaling=fixed&starting-point-node-id=36%3A35878

 # Tonik's Boring Stack 🥱

 Welcome to the Tonik's Boring Stack, a foundation-focused toolkit built on top of [create-t3-turbo](https://github.com/t3-oss/create-t3-turbo) with additional features and opinionated choices.
 This stack emphasizes robust architecture while maintaining rapid development capabilities, perfect for projects that need to move fast but grow reliably.
 While [create-t3-turbo](https://github.com/t3-oss/create-t3-turbo) provides an excellent foundation, we've enhanced it with additional tools and practices specifically chosen to support scalable MVP development without compromising on production-readiness.